orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

   - UV: Uses the first UV channel to display the texture
   - Local Space: uses local coordinates on the provided X and Y axis to display the texture
   - World Space: uses world coordinates on the provided X and Y axis to display the texture (useful for maintaining constant scale among many meshes)
+  - Triplanar: Uses a fast triplanar technique to display the texture.
+This mode does not need the mesh to have usable UVs, but it is not as fast as any other mode.
+The tiling is controlled by the **X** axis of the **Albedo** texture settings
 - X Axis and Y Axis: Only visible when **Mapping Space** is not in UV mode.
 Allows to select which axis (X/Y/Z) to use for displaying the textures
 - Masks: Texture containing Metallic/Smoothness and AO maps.
 By default uses this channel setup:
   - Red: Metallic